SwadicalRag/synaps/README.md

 > **Q: If the UI and Application logic is completely separate, what's missing?**
 >
-> **A:** A "glue" code that sends changes in application data to the UI, and also sends converts
+> **A:** A "glue" code that sends changes in application data to the UI, and also sends/converts
 > human interactions into application data.

 > **Q: Doesn't this "glue" stuff sound just like BLoC, Redux, etc.?**